 #1 Access to the talent pool beyond geographic boundaries

 When it comes to hiring in-house employees, companies face restrictions in terms of a small choice of candidates.
 Frequently, they also come at a rather high price if to consider developers based in the US or the UK, for instance.
-On the contrary, during the last decade, Eastern Europe has become one of the most attractive destinations for software outsourcing with an outstanding price-quality ratio and more than one million professionals.
+On the contrary, during the last decade, Eastern Europe has become one of the most attractive destinations for hiring an offshore software development company with an outstanding price-quality ratio and more than one million professionals.
 Solely in Ukraine, there are over 1600 IT companies currently operating and providing strong expertise in fintech, retail, education, and other industries.

 #2 Increased productivity